About the Bengal Cat

 Our kittens are litter boxed trained by the time they leave our cattery.
 However keep in mind that a new environment can throw off any cat and lead to accidents.
 That is why we recommend the kitten be restricted to a small area until the kitten is adjusted to its new home.
 The type of litter box doesn’t matter.
 We use covered litter boxes in our cattery so that each cat has its own private space.
 Plus if the cat likes to sling and dig in its litter, the cover will help to keep the litter where it belongs.
 We use the pellet type of litter in our cattery.
 I like the brand Yesterday’s News which is recycled paper and can be disposed of easily.
 I also like Feline Pine and the pellets made of wheat grain.
 Our cats don’t seem to mind what we use since the litter is changed every day.

 Bengals eat the same cat food as any other breed of cat.
 We like to feed our Bengals a good high quality brand of cat food.
 We feed our Bengals a grain free diet.
 We make sure the food never has grain, gluten, or soy.
 Any cat food that doesn’t have these items listed in the ingredients is good for your cat.
-I also feed boiled chicken to the cats.
-Bengals love to eat meat, I am careful to cook the meat in order to kill any germs it might have.
+I also feed raw chicken to the cats.
+Bengals love to eat meat.
 We try not to feed our cats table scraps.
 Table scraps can cause a cat to get an upset stomach.
 Dry food is good for any cat.
 It helps to keep their teeth clean and it also helps in the litter box area.

 Attention & Discipline